dedevillela/mcx-store/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Aditional Information

+- Product, Stock and Banner data stored in JSON file;
+- Two Routes: Home and Cart;
+- You can add an product to the Cart;
+- The amount of products in the Cart is limited by the available Stock;
+- Click on the Cart icon to navigate to the Cart page;
+- Increase or decrease product amount inside the Cart page;
+- Product total price is updated acordingly in te Cart page;

 ---

 Hope you like it, and thanks for your time! ❤️